 Where to Stay

 We stayed in the over-water bungalows of Zamna, a sometimes concert venue located inside of a cenote, but we also visited Azulik to eat in their giant treehouse restaurant that overlooks the jungle and seats guest in birdnest-like tables, and I can say that we wish we would’ve spent at least one night there, because it was gorgeous!
 They also had a really cool luxury boutique attached that people had to be barefoot to enter called Zak Ik, which is worth a visit in its own right.
 Another beautiful resort we discovered by visiting their restaurant and beach was Sanará Resort, that’s attached to The Real Coconut beach-side restaurant.
-Although we didn’t stay at the last two resorts, I can confidently say that they are places I would recommend staying while in Tulum as well, because from what we saw (we were given tours of each), they are absolutely stunning, luxurious resorts that have everything guests could need.
+We stayed here our second visit to Tulum and absolutely loved it!
+All of these places are absolutely stunning, luxurious resorts that have everything guests could need.